 F. W. "Woody" Hockaday

-F. W. "Woody" Hockaday was born in Mount Hope in 1884 and later became a highly successful auto supply and tire company owner in Wichita.
+Frank Woodville "Woody" Hockaday was born in Caldwell, Sumner County, Kansas, on July 29, 1884.
+He became a highly successful auto supply and tire company owner in Wichita.

 Hockaday was a great booster of Kansas and Kansas products.
-He traveled widely distributing miniature sacks of wheat and coined the slogan "Kansas grows the best wheat in the world."
+He traveled widely distributing miniature sacks of wheat, using the slogan "Kansas grows the best wheat in the world."

 Hockaday died in 1947 and was remembered with great respect by those who recognized his contributions.
 One Kansas editor said of him, "Woody Hockaday deserves a respectable niche in the history of intelligent and patriotic Kansans who served their state well."

 Entry: Hockaday, F. W. "Woody"

 Author information: The Kansas Historical Society is a state agency charged with actively safeguarding and sharing the state's history.

 Date Created: June 2003